man writing on paper

 The reason I can’t say for certain that I got bad advice from them is that I spoke to a number of people when I first found out about the AFCS.
 I thought I had never heard of the Scheme.
 I’ll give more detail of my own experience elsewhere on this site, but to keep to the point, I think I called Veterans UK and / or VWS and probably a charity.
 I was told, most likely by VWS, that my claim would be outside the 3 year time limit for claiming.

 This was the first time during my AFCS application that my knowledge as a solicitor was useful, as I knew time limits for injuries weren't set in stone.
-I was in rag order mentally though, and so I called a charity, and was recommended to speak to a solicitor due to the complexity of my case.
+I was in rag order mentally though, and so I called a charity, and was recommended to speak to a solicitor due to the complexity of my case (which isn't actually that complex when you boil it down.)

 Other charitable organisations